 'Why don’t you come and visit?'

-It could be a suggestion, as in, 'It would be nice to see you.'
+• It could be a suggestion, as in, 'It would be nice to see you.'

-Or it could be a complaint, as in, 'You never come to see me!'
+• Or it could be a complaint, as in, 'You never come to see me!'

-So it’s always a good idea to communicate about sensitive subjects in person.
-However, if emotions are running high, it may be better to initially communicate via a note or email.
-Be sure to explain clearly so that your meaning cannot be misinterpreted.
-Invite the person to have a conversation with you.
+However, if emotions are running high, it may be better to first communicate via a message or email, and invite the person to have a conversation with you.

 Sandwich Your Feedback